yisusans/recordkeeper/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/recordkeeper.
+Bug reports and pull requests are welcome on GitHub at https://github.com/yisusans/recordkeeper.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Make a pull request if you want to add more tests!
+Or if you've found unexpected bugs.
+OR if you want to make my code faster :).

 ## License